Vanderbilt and Oregon meet in opening round of NCAA Tournament

 BETMGM SPORTSBOOK LINE: Commodores -5.5; over/under is 144.5

-BOTTOM LINE: Vanderbilt plays Oregon in the first round of the NCAA Tournament.
+BOTTOM LINE: Vanderbilt and Oregon play in the NCAA Tournament first round.

 The Commodores are 9-9 against SEC opponents and 13-1 in non-conference play.
-Vanderbilt averages 83.6 points while outscoring opponents by 14.8 points per game.
+Vanderbilt is 2-0 in one-possession games.

 The Ducks are 10-9 in Big Ten play.
-Oregon has a 5-0 record in one-possession games.
+Oregon averages 68.2 points and has outscored opponents by 5.3 points per game.

-Vanderbilt makes 45.1% of its shots from the field this season, which is 4.3 percentage points higher than Oregon has allowed to its opponents (40.8%).
+Vanderbilt’s average of 7.1 made 3-pointers per game this season is just 0.9 more made shots on average than the 6.2 per game Oregon allows.
 Oregon has shot at a 42.7% clip from the field this season, 1.0 percentage point fewer than the 43.7% shooting opponents of Vanderbilt have averaged.

-TOP PERFORMERS: Mikayla Blakes is shooting 45.8% and averaging 23.2 points for the Commodores.
-Iyana Moore is averaging 1.5 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Mikayla Blakes is scoring 23.2 points per game with 3.4 rebounds and 3.2 assists for the Commodores.
+Khamil Pierre is averaging 19.8 points and 8.5 rebounds while shooting 44.4% over the last 10 games.

-Phillipina Kyei is averaging 7.5 points and 6.8 rebounds for the Ducks.
-Deja Kelly is averaging 13.9 points over the last 10 games.
+Deja Kelly is averaging 11.6 points and 3.4 assists for the Ducks.
+Phillipina Kyei is averaging 8.7 points over the last 10 games.

 LAST 10 GAMES: Commodores: 4-6, averaging 77.5 points, 28.4 rebounds, 14.8 assists, 11.8 steals and 1.9 blocks per game while shooting 42.7% from the field.
 Their opponents have averaged 79.6 points per game.